-- (1) On 21 November 2022, the Council authorised the European Commission to open negotiations on behalf of the Union for a Council of Europe convention on artificial intelligence, human rights, democracy and the rule of law ('the Convention').
-The European Commission has negotiated the Convention on behalf of the Union.
-On 17 May 2024, the negotiations were successfully concluded by the initialling of the Convention and its adoption by the Council of Europe Committee of Ministers (26). - (2) The Convention lays down general principles and obligations that parties to the Convention should observe to ensure the protection of human rights, democracy and the rule of law in relation to the activities within the lifecycle of Artificial Intelligence (AI) systems. - (3) On 12 June 2024, the Union adopted Regulation (EU) 2024/... ('the AI Act')(27), primarily on the basis of Article 114 TFEU, which provides fully harmonised rules regulating the placing on the market, the putting into service, and the use of AI systems in the Union that are directly applicable in the Member States, unless the AI Act explicitly provides otherwise.
-The Convention is to be implemented in the Union exclusively through the AI Act and other relevant Union acquis, where applicable. - (4) Considering that the personal and material scope of the Convention coincides with the Artificial Intelligence Act and other relevant Union acquis, the conclusion of the Convention may affect common Union rules or alter their scope within the meaning of Article 3(2) of the Treaty on the Functioning of the European Union.
-Consequently, the Union enjoys exclusive external competence to sign the Convention and, therefore, only the Union should become a party to the Convention, subject to its conclusion at a later date.
+- (1) In accordance with Council Decision (EU) 2024/221827, the Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law ('the Convention') was signed on 5 September 2024 on behalf of the European Union, subject to its conclusion at a later date. - (2) The Convention lays down general principles and obligations that parties to the Convention should observe to ensure the protection of human rights, democracy, and the rule of law in relation to the activities within the lifecycle of artificial intelligence ('AI') systems. - On 13 June 2024, the European Parliament and Council adopted, on the basis of Articles 16 and 114 of the Treaty on the Functioning of the European Union (TFEU), Regulation (EU) 2024/1689 of the European Parliament and the Council28, which contains harmonised rules, generally based on full harmonisation, that regulate the placing on the market, the putting into service and the use of AI systems in the Union.
+Those rules are directly applicable in the Member States, unless that Regulation explicitly provides otherwise.
+The Convention is to be implemented in the Union exclusively through Regulation (EU) 2024/1689 of the Parliament and the Council and other relevant Union acquis, where applicable. - (4) Activities within the lifecycle of AI systems related to the protection of national security interests are excluded from the scope of the Convention.
+Regulation (EU) 2024/1689 of the Parliament and the Council, which will be the main Union legal act implementing the Convention, also excludes from its scope of application AI systems placed on the market, put into service, or used with or without modification